springrain/zorm/README.md

 	fmt.Println(userName)
 }

-//TestOther 17.
+// TestOther 17.
 Some other instructions.
 Thank you very much for seeing this line func TestOther(t *testing.T) {

 	// Scenario 1.
 Multiple databases.
 The dbDao of the corresponding database calls BindContextDBConnection, binds the database connection to the returned ctx, and passes ctx to zorm's function